EQIP Organic Initiative

 EQIP is administered through the USDA Natural Resources Conservation Service (NRCS).
 Program applications are accepted on a continuous basis at NRCS offices across the state.
 NRCS offices are stationed at USDA Service Centers in every county in Iowa.

 EQIP Application Information

 NRCS accepts and processes EQIP applications on a continuous basis.
 However, NRCS sets dates to prioritize applications as funding allows.
-The batching and ranking of applications for fiscal year 2015 was Oct.
-17, 2014.
-A second application cutoff deadline has been established for April 17, 2015.
+The batching and ranking of applications for fiscal year 2016 is Oct.
+16, 2015.
+A second application cutoff deadline has been established for March 18, 2016.
 Additional application batching dates may be established if necessary.
 Contact your local NRCS office for more details.